-Mr. Chin confirmed that he will not demand settlement of the loans until the Corporation is in sound financial position to repay to him and IPL has also advised that they will not recall the loans on and before December 31, 2020.
-Moreover, during the quarter ended March 31, 2019, Xinhua Mobile and IPL have agreed to further extend the maturity date of the loan and the promissory note to March 31, 2021.
+Mr. Chin confirmed that he will not demand settlement of the loans until the Corporation is in sound financial position to repay him and IPL has also advised that it will not demand settlement of the loans until the Corporation is in a position to repay its loans.
+Moreover, during the quarter ended March 31, 2020, Xinhua Mobile and IPL have agreed to further extend the maturity date of the loan and the promissory note to March 31, 2021.